As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 What Diabetic Dog Treats Should Contain

-Essentially, your ingredients should contain the following:
+Essentially, good food or diet for a diabetic dog should contain the following:

 Ingredients to use when making DIY diabetic dog treats